 Are you or is someone you know a champion for sustainability?

 Do you know an individual who has made an impact on campus sustainability at Wake Forest?
-Each year, Champions of Change are honored at our Campus Sustainability Awards Ceremony during our campus-wide Earth Month celebration, which takes place annually late March through April.
-Nominations typically open late February and are accepted for students, faculty, and staff who advance sustainability through 5 categories.
+Nominate them for a Champions of Change award!
+Each year, change-makers are honored at our Campus Sustainability Awards ceremony.
+Nominations typically open in February.
+Nominations are accepted for students, faculty, and staff who advance sustainability through 5 categories.

 Champions of Change Categories